-SYST 510 - Systems Definition and Cost Modeling
+SYST 510 - Systems Definition and Cost Modeling Fall 2015

-Fall 2012

 Professor: Dr. Mike Mulhearn Assignment Submission: Blackboard usage is required in the class; instructions are below.
 Work Phone: FAX: (703) 993-1521 E-mail: mmulhear@gmu.edu Office: GMU: Engineering Building - Adjunct Faculty Office Office Hours: By appointment, in person and blackboard, before class Course Description: During this course, the Systems Definition phase of the Systems Development Life Cycle will be explored.
 This phase of the systems engineering effort includes such activities as requirement elicitation, problem analysis, system specification, and system cost estimation.
 Lectures concerning these topics will be given by the instructor and will be supported by the listed texts.
 Students will be tested to ensure understanding of material contained within the lectures and the texts.
 Additionally, students will gain practical knowledge concerning this subject by participating in a group project to create a System Requirement Specification (SRS) and cost model of the system to be developed.
-Course Objectives: Course Hours: prepare descriptions of functional and non-functional requirements in formal and informal notations create low-fidelity models of user requirements of the system understand the costs and risks of the system and their relationship to the rest of the system development lifecycle.
-Text: Requirements Engineering, Elizabeth Hull; Publisher: Springer, ISBN-10: Text.
-1849964041/ ISBN-13: 978-1849964043, Publication Date: October 11, 2010, Edition: 3rd ed.
-Grades: 50% - group project: 5% SOW; 20% Final Presentation 25% Final Deliverable 50% - individual grades: 15% - exam 1 15% - exam 2 20% - cost model exam
+Course Objectives: Course Hours: understand and realize the importance of requirements engineering prepare descriptions of functional and non-functional requirements in formal and informal notations create low-fidelity models of user requirements of the system Understand the costs and risks of the system and their relationship to the rest of the system development lifecycle.
+Monday 7:20 pm to 10:00 pm, Nguyen Engineering Building Room 2608 Text: Requirements Engineering , Elizabeth Hull; Publisher: Springer, ISBN-10: 1849964041/ ISBN-13: 978-1849964043, Publication Date: October 11, 2010, Edition: 3rd ed.
+Grades: 60% - group project: 10% SOW; 20% Final Presentation 30% Final Deliverable 40% - individual grades: 20% - exam 1 20% - exam 2